MurMa/WLED/usermods/mosfet_dim_v2/readme.md

 ### Controlling via GUI

-If you want to be able to control the mosfet dim value using the gui, you need to make two changes:
+If you want to be able to control the mosfet dim value using the gui, you need to make changes in two files:

 ### In `index.htm`

+You can replace the wled00/data/index.htm file with the one in this directory or do the following changes manually:

 Add